navenduraisamy/navenduraisamy/README.md

 - 👋 Hi, I’m @navenduraisamy
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning angular
-- 📫 Reachout to me through mail naven.duraisamy5859@gmail.com
+- 📫 Reachout to me through email naven.duraisamy5859@gmail.com

 <!---
 navenduraisamy/navenduraisamy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.